Oakey Hill Nature Reserve

 Vegetation communities and associations

-Small patches of endangered Yellow Box-Blakely’s Red Gum Grassy Woodland is found across the reserve.
+Small patches of endangered Yellow Box-Blakely’s Red Gum Grassy Woodland are found across the reserve.

-Oakey Hill has previously been planted with a variety of eucalypts and acacia species.
-Trees currently found in the reserve include Apple Box (E. bridgesiana), Blue Gum (E. globulus), Ribbon Gum (E. viminalis) and Argyle Apple (E. cinerea).
+Oakey Hill has previously been planted with a variety of eucalypt and acacia species.
+Trees currently found in the reserve include Apple Box (Eucalyptus bridgesiana), Blue Gum (E. globulus), Ribbon Gum (E. viminalis) and Argyle Apple (E. cinerea).
 Black Cypress Pine (Callitris endlicheri), a small tree, is also found in the reserve.

-Much of the reserve's ground layer is dominated by introduced species, although there are patches where native grasses occur including Red Leg (Bothriochloa macra), Wallaby (Rytidosperma sp.) and Kangaroo grass (Themeda sp).
+Much of the reserve's ground layer is dominated by introduced species, although there are patches where native grasses occur, including Red Leg (Bothriochloa macra), Wallaby Grass (Rytidosperma sp.) and Kangaroo Grass (Themeda sp).

 Plants – Land of diversity

-Oakey Hill supports a number of species considered uncommon in the ACT including Tick Bush (Indigofera adesmiifolia), Blue Grass Lily (Caesia calliantha), Pale Flax Lily (Dianella longifolia var. longifolia) and Narrow Plantain (Plantago gaudichaudii).
+Oakey Hill supports a number of species considered uncommon in the ACT including Pale Flax Lily (Dianella longifolia var. longifolia).

 Animals – Home to many